Tynes/readings/README.md

 # readings
 This is a repo full of articles, papers and assorted readings that I find to be interesting.
+Forever a work in progress

 ## Programming